marko-knoebl/slides/sections/react-advanced/03-react-router-en.md

 React router 6 beta is available since June 2020, but development has been slow since then

-package for react router 6 (includes TypeScript support):
+packages for react router 6 (include TypeScript support):

 - _react-router-dom@next_
+- _history_

 packages for react router 5: